ob1dev/Sitecore-Azure-Content/articles/how-to-use-a-custom-azure-storage-service-in-sitecore-azure.md

 ## Solution

-The recommended approach to use custom Azure Storage Service in Sitecore Azure is as follows.
+The recommended approach to use custom Azure Storage Service in Sitecore Azure is as follows:

 1. Log in to the **Microsoft Azure Management Portal** using the https://manage.windowsazure.com URL.